KTH/programmable-society/grading.md

 Concept: As a group of two, you scope, design, and implement a smart contract protocol.
 You choose a smart contract language of your choice.
 A DApp/UX is welcome but not mandatory.
 You present the protocol for 30 minutes (15 min presentation + 15 min questions) during the Smart Contract Grand Oral on December 18, 2023.

 The protocol proposal must be done through a pull-request before Nov 15, sunset in Stockholm.

+The best protocols will be invited for a presentation in the Decentralized Bootcamp Stockcholm meetup in January.

 | Criterion | Yes | No |
 | --------- | --- |----|
 |github: The protocol is hosted on GitHub, publicly available.
 The GitHub repository must have a root README file. | Mandatory | - |